 We certainly agree with the reviewer that the ultimate aim of any evolutionary ecological study is to link environmental variation to spatial or temporal variation in selection.
 At the same time, however, we think that examinations the two major components of this relationship – the causes of variation in selection and the responses to differences in selection – are major undertakings in themselves, and keys to our understanding of evolutionary processes.
 As pointed out by the reviewer, spatial variation in selection has been shown many times.
 Yet, the causes of differences in selection among a large set of populations have rarely been examined.
 We thus believe that studies of phenotypic selection are interesting per se, and that our study, demonstrating variation in the direction of selection among 20 plant populations during two years, identifying the selective agent causing this variation, and finding a correlation between the presence of this selective agent and a second host, is a major advancement of our understanding of how biotic interactions might lead to evolutionary divergence.

 Although the focus of our study was on examining the causes of differences in selection, and how immediate causes in turn may depend on community context, we agree that adding information about the potential for evolutionary divergence is highly relevant.
 Based on our current knowledge of the study system, we are not yet able to assess to what extent plant populations have genetically differentiated in flowering time in response to selection mediated by the butterfly.
 What we do know, is that common garden experiments (A. Valdés and J. Ehrlén, unpublished data) show that there are genetically based differences among populations in flowering phenology.
 However, we still lack data from a sufficient number of populations to confirm that these differences are related to the presence of the predator in the population of origin.
-We have now added a discussion of the necessary pre-requisites for the observed differences in selection to translate into genetic divergence, as well as what we now about these factors in our study system (Pxx, Lxxx-xxx).
+We have now added a discussion of the necessary pre-requisites for the observed differences in selection to translate into genetic divergence, as well as what we now about these factors in our study system (P16, L355-370).

 P4, second line from bottom: “for particular developmental stages”?